syncfusion/blazor-docs/src/schedule/scheduler/crud-actions.md

 When you double click an event, the default editor window will be opened which includes a `Delete` button at the bottom left position to allow you to delete that particular appointment.
 When deleting an appointment through this editor window, the delete alert confirmation will not be asked and the event will be deleted immediately.

-### Deletion using DeleteEvent method
+### Deletion using DeleteEventAsync method

-The appointments can be removed manually using the `DeleteEvent` method.
+The appointments can be removed manually using the `DeleteEventAsync` method.
 The following code examples shows how to edit the normal and recurring events.

-**Normal event** - You can delete the normal appointments of Scheduler by simply passing its `Id` value or the entire event object collection to the `DeleteEvent` method.
+**Normal event** - You can delete the normal appointments of Scheduler by simply passing its `Id` value or the entire event object collection to the `DeleteEventAsync` method.

 ```csharp
 @using Syncfusion.Blazor.Schedule